shapely/shapely/README.rst

 broadcasting.
 The for-loops that are involved are fully implmemented in C, diminishing the overhead of the python interpreter.

-Pygeos aims to expose the geometry functions from GEOS into python.
-By using ufuncs, it minimizes the Python interpreter overhead.
-This is especially useful when working with large sets of geometries.
+Pygeos aims to expose the geometry functions from GEOS into python to provide a fast and flexible means to work with large sets of geometries from python.

 The GEOSGeometry object